Visualization (graphics)

-Visualization (or visualisation), also known as graphics visualization, is any technique for creating images, diagrams, or animations to communicate a message.
+Visualization (or visualisation in Commonwealth English; see spelling differences), also known as graphics visualization, is any technique for creating images, diagrams, or animations to communicate a message.
 Visualization through visual imagery has been an effective way to communicate both abstract and concrete ideas since the dawn of humanity.
 Examples from history include cave paintings, Egyptian hieroglyphs, Greek geometry, and Leonardo da Vinci's revolutionary methods of technical drawing for engineering purposes that actively involve scientific requirements.

 Visualization today has ever-expanding applications in science, education, engineering (e.g., product visualization), interactive multimedia, medicine, etc. Typical of a visualization application is the field of computer graphics.
 The invention of computer graphics (and 3D computer graphics) may be the most important development in visualization since the invention of central perspective in the Renaissance period.
 The development of animation also helped advance visualization.